 VideoNot.es is an app that allows you to take live time-coded notes on any video, and skip around by clicking on those notes -- and even better, it's integrated with Google Drive so saving and syncing your notes is simple.
 You have to install it to see this example.

-Similar to Zaption, teacher-founded eduCanon allows you to supplement a chosen video with all manner of add-ons to make it more interactive, from "reflective pauses" to audio clips to multiple-choice questions.
+With teacher favorite Zaption no longer available, Playposit (formerly EduCanon) has emerged as a great to to allow you to supplement a chosen video with all manner of add-ons to make it more interactive, from "reflective pauses" to audio clips to multiple-choice questions.
 You can also track responses with this tool.
-See an example.

 - Huzzaz (02:34)

 Huzzaz is about discovery and curation of videos -- it's an easy way to collect, sort, and take notes on your playlists, from both YouTube and Vimeo.
 If you love gathering videos on themes, you'll find this tool very powerful.
 Or, have your students curate playlists on choice topics!
 See an example.

 More Resources on Using Video in the Classroom

 I'd hazard a guess that the popularity of the flipped classroom idea is one of the drivers of this renaissance of tools to make videos more flexible and useful for teachers, but any teacher could find a way to use this kind of functionality to add value for learners.
 Below, I've listed some more detailed reviews of the tools above, as well as a few more resources for both finding and using great video in the classroom.
 I hope my enthusiasm has encouraged you to jump in and play with a few of these tools!
 And if you have other ways of supplementing or enhancing videos you use, I'd love to hear about those in the comments.